SubleXBle/Fail2Ban-Report-Docker/README.md

 🛡️ **Note**: This tool is a visualization and management layer — it does **not** replace proper intrusion detection or access control.
 Deploy it behind IP restrictions or HTTP authentication.

+## 🐳 Docker Specifics
+> The Docker version is always based on the native version and therefore receives updates after the native release, with a slight delay to ensure stability and integration.

 ## Installation
 Please read the [Installation-Guide](#Installation-Guide) carefully!